jc7344/PUI2016_jc7344/HW4_jc7344/README.md

 ##Homework 4
+###Assignment 1

+For this assignment I analyzed Adrian Dahlin’s citibike project, forked his repo and submitted a pull request (see screenshot)

 ###Assignment 2

 For this assignment I worked closely with Nonie Mathur.
 We analyzed two different papers from PlosOne.org.
 The first document used a Chi Square analysis to compare the frequencies of different types of neglect syndrome.
 The second document found a correlation between different kinds of molecular cancer by transcriptional and/or pathway profiles.